RobertoPrevato/jekyll-now/_posts/2017-05-09-LRU-caching-in-JavaScript.md

 title: HTTP POST LRU caching in JavaScript
 ---

-I recently published in GitHub the second version of a [library of mine](https://github.com/RobertoPrevato/KingTable), that allows implementing administrative tables with small amount of code.
+I recently published in GitHub the second version of a [library of mine](https://github.com/RobertoPrevato/KingTable), for administrative tables that require a small amount of code.
 The first version of this library helped many, who contacted me in the last months, asking things and giving great advices; so I decided to create a new, improved version, in plain vanilla JavaScript, ES6.

-I always found **very** boring implementing administrative tables, and somehow ended up creating my own library to obtain something as customizable and helpful as possible.
+I always found **extremely** boring implementing administrative tables, and somehow ended up creating my own library to obtain something as customizable and helpful as possible.
 I called it [`KingTable`](https://github.com/RobertoPrevato/KingTable).

 ![Live demo](https://robertoprevato.github.io/demos/kingtable/images/demo.gif)